himanshukhatri1511/VR_Project1_Himanshu_Pranav_Uttam_IMT2022_584_074_524/README.md

 learning techniques to perform classification and segmentation.
 Tasks are as follows:

-* **TASK A - Binary Classification Using Handcrafted Features and ML Classifiers:** Classifies images into "mask" or "no mask" using handcrafted features (e.g., HOG, LBP) and machine learning classifiers (e.g., SVM, Random Forest).
+* **TASK A - Binary Classification Using Handcrafted Features and ML Classifiers
-* **TASK B - Face Mask Detection Using Convolutional Neural Networks (CNN):** Detects the bounding boxes of faces and masks using a CNN-based object detector (e.g., YOLO, SSD).
+* **TASK B - Face Mask Detection Using Convolutional Neural Networks (CNN)
-* **TASK C - Region Segmentation Using Traditional Techniques:** Segments the mask region using traditional image processing techniques (e.g., color thresholding, contour detection).
+* **TASK C - Region Segmentation Using Traditional Techniques
+* **TASK D - mask Segmentation using U-Net

 # Dataset and Libraries used